 Forensic Psychologist Career (Salary + Duties + Interviews)

-True crime has become one of the most popular genres of podcasts, TV shows, and documentaries throughout the United States.
+True crime is a popular podcast genre, TV shows, and documentaries throughout the United States.
 We all want to see what makes people tick, even people who commit crimes.
-But what if you could spend your time working with criminals and tying your interests of psychology and the law?
+But what if you could spend time working with criminals and tying your interests in psychology and the law?

 You can, as a forensic psychologist.
-Forensic psychology, recognized as a specialty in 2001, is the study of human behavior as it relates to the legal system.
-Not everyone with a specialty in this field has the same job: while some forensic psychologists may be working directly with offenders to help them transition back into society, others may be taking the stand to share their knowledge in criminal and civil cases.
+Forensic psychology, recognized as a specialty in 2001, is the study of human behavior related to the legal system.
+Not everyone with a specialty in this field has the same job.
+While some forensic psychologists may work directly with offenders to help them transition back into society, others may take the stand to share their knowledge in criminal and civil cases.
 If you are interested in both how the mind works and how our legal system works, keep reading.

 What does a Forensic Psychologist Do?